Be their champion.

 Youth ages 11 – 18 will be served at any given time at the new Child & Family Healing Center.
 This is a 25% capacity upgrade.

-Number of communities served by UMFS in Virginia in 2019
+Number of communities in Virginia served by UMFS in Virginia in 2020

 Become part of the movement.

 Be an investor in stronger families and communities.
-Join us in reaching our $8 million fundraising goal which will help us empower more families to succeed.
+Join us in reaching our $8 million fundraising goal which will help UMFS empower more families to succeed.
 We're almost there - give today!

 Be A Champion Goal: $8M